-The S-51 was a commercial version of the Sikorsky R-5 series military helicopters.
-It was a four-place, single engine helicopter, operated by one pilot.
+The HO3S (Sikorsky S-51) was a second-generation helicopter, capable of carrying a pilot and up to three passengers.
 The cabin was built of aluminum with Plexiglas windows.
 The fuselage was built of plastic-impregnated plywood, and the tail boom was wood monocoque construction.

 The main rotor consisted of three fully-articulated blades built of metal spars and plywood ribs and covered with two layers of fabric.
 (All metal blades soon became available.)
 The three bladed semi-articulated tail rotor was built of laminated wood.
 The main rotor turned counter-clockwise, as seen from above.
 (The advancing blade is on the helicopter’s right.)
 The tail rotor was mounted on the helicopter’s left side in a pusher configuration.
 It turned clockwise as seen from the helicopter’s left.